 So, while it might be claimed that the “practice was generally based more on religious belief than on romantic love,” this could very well be true for many of the wives.
 Yet how many men would have said the sexual satisfaction (conquering?) contributed to their desire to have multiple women as partners?
 Let’s be honest and say “all.”

 During the years that plural marriage was publicly taught, all Latter-day Saints were expected to accept the principle as a revelation from God.

 Brigham Young, Mormonism’s second president, said,

-Why do we believe in and practise polygamy?
+Why do we believe in and practice polygamy?
 Because the Lord introduced it to his servants in a revelation given to Joseph Smith, and the Lord’s servants have always practiced it.
 “And is that religion popular in heaven?”
 It is the only popular religion there, for this is the religion of Abraham, and, unless we do the works of Abraham, we are not Abraham’s seed and heirs according to promise (July 6, 1862, Journal of Discourses 9:322).

 Practicing plural marriage was necessary for a man who hoped to become a god: